wdi-sf-fall/notes/week_05_project1_week/jquery/README.md

 ###Goals

-In this session you will learn to :
+In this session you will learn to:

 - appreciate jQuery
 - include jQuery in your project